stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/RTC/RTC_StopWatch/readme.txt

 @par Example Description

-  This example illustrates how to use the STM32F4xx new RTC's sub-seconds and Tamper feature (Filter, sampling) features.
-It simulates a precise chronometer with 10 record times possibilities stored in the Backup registers (10 registers for time (second, minutes and hours) and 10 registers for subsecond).
+This example shows how to use the STM32F4xx new RTC's sub-seconds and Tamper feature (Filter, sampling) features.
+It simulates a precise chronometer with 10 record times possibilities stored in the Backup registers:
+ - 10 registers for time (second, minutes and hours)
+ - 10 registers for subsecond

 For this example an interactive human interface is developed using STM324xx EVAL’s LCD and Push Buttons to allow user to use StopWatch with real time display.

 After startup, a default chronometer counter format "00:00:00:000" is displayed on the LCD, it corresponds to [Hours]:[minutes]:[seconds]:[milliseconds].
-  User can manipulate the chronometer features using the Tamper and Wakeup buttons:
+User can manipulate the chronometer features using the TAMPER and WAKEUP buttons:
-    - press Wakeup button to start counter.
+ - Press WAKEUP button to start counter.
-    - press Tamper button to save trials in the backup registers (max 10 actions).
+ - Press TAMPER button to save trials in the backup registers (max 10 actions).

 @par Directory contents

   - RTC/RTC_StopWatch/system_stm32f4xx.c    STM32F4xx system clock configuration file
   - RTC/RTC_StopWatch/stm32f4xx_conf.h      Library Configuration file
   - RTC/RTC_StopWatch/stm32f4xx_it.c        Interrupt handlers
-  - RTC/RTC_StopWatch/stm32f4xx_it.h        Header for stm32f4xx_it.c
+  - RTC/RTC_StopWatch/stm32f4xx_it.h        Interrupt handlers header file
   - RTC/RTC_StopWatch/main.c                Main program
-  - RTC/RTC_StopWatch/main.h                Main header file
+  - RTC/RTC_StopWatch/main.h                Main program header file

 @par Hardware and Software environment

   - This example runs on STM32F405xx/407xx, STM32F415xx/417xx and STM32F427xx/437xx devices.